ibecav/happy-git-with-r/connect-intro.Rmd

 shows up on GitHub, rejoice.
 You are ready to work with GitHub via HTTPS without constantly re-entering your credentials.
 You are ready to delete this toy repo.

-If you are challenged for your username and password *again*, do one of the
+If you are challenged for your username and password *again*, cache credentials for HTTPS access, chapter \@ref(credential-caching).
-following:

-  * Cache credentials for HTTPS access, chapter \@ref(credential-caching).
-  * Set up SSH keys, chapter \@ref(ssh-keys).

 Now is the perfect time to do this, since you have a functioning test repo.